The Most Beautiful Wineries In Napa Valley

 9) Opus One

-The main estate building sits on a small slope overlooking all the vines and the valley.
+The main estate building sits on a small slope overlooking all the vines and Napa Valley.
 A recent addition is the tasting pavilion which holds sessions for Opus One tastings.
 Just be aware that this high-end establishment is by-appointment-only and the basic tasting is $75 per person.
 It is pricier than some of the prettier estates.
-But, it is one that Napa enthusiasts should visit at least once.
+But, it is one that Napa Valley enthusiasts should visit at least once.

 Find Opus One at 7900 St Helena Hwy, Oakville, CA 94562